 What is a Fiberglass Pool?

 Many of these fiberglass pools are blue on the inside, but other colors are available.
-Some pools even feature interesting textures, graphics, or other accent art.
+Some fiberglass swimming pools even feature interesting textures, graphics, or other accent art.
 The finishes available will vary from one company to another, and higher-end pools frequently come with added features.

-Benefits of a Fiberglass Pool Compared to Concrete and Vinyl
+Fiberglass Pools Compared to Concrete and Vinyl

 - Increases the resale value of your home

 Many people associate concrete pools with older models with scratchy interior surfaces that could scrape the skin.
 Newer concrete pools have different texture options, including an ultra-smooth option created by a layer of plaster or another aggregate material.

 Tile, stone, and other manufactured materials are other options for the interior of your concrete pool, which means you can further customize it to match your decor.
 These surface finishes may also cut down on the maintenance needed for a concrete pool, but often don’t last longer than 8-12 years.